ilya-g/kotlin-jlink-examples/gradle/ReadMe.md

 ## Gradle example of using jlink with Kotlin

-This sample project consists of a kotlin library [`modularLib`](library) and kotlin application [`app`](app).
+This sample project consists of a kotlin library [`modularLib`](library) and a kotlin application [`app`](app).

-`library` depends on automatic modules `kotlin-stdlib`, `kotlin-stdlib-jdk7/8` etc, while `app` prepends modular versions of these dependencies to the module path.
-This trick makes the Kotlin compiler, Java compiler and jlink find the requested kotlin standard library modules in these modular artifacts rather than in automatic artifacts that are listed later in the module path.
+The library project has tests that are executed in the modular environment, accessing the main code as a black box, i.e. the tests are located in a separate module.

 ### Build instructions